PV-RCNN++: Point-Voxel Feature Set Abstraction With Local Vector Representation for 3D Object Detection: Introduction

-In summary, our proposed PV-RCNNs have three major contributions.
-(1) Our proposed PV-RCNN adopts two novel operations, voxel-to-keypoint scene encoding and keypoint-to-grid RoI feature abstraction, to deeply integrate the advantages of both point-based and voxel-based feature learning strategies.
-(2) Our proposed PV-RCNN++ takes a step in more practical 3D detection system with better performance, less resource consumption and faster running speed.
-This is enabled by our proposed sectorized proposal-centric keypoint sampling strategy to obtain more representative keypoints with faster speed, and is also powered by our novel VectorPool aggregation for achieving local aggregation on a very large number of central points with less resource consumption and more effective representation.
-(3) Our proposed 3D detectors surpass all published methods with remarkable margins on multiple challenging 3D detection benchmarks.
-In particular, our PV-RCNN++ achieves state-of-the-art results on the Waymo Open dataset with 10 FPS inference speed for the $150m \times 150m$ detection range.
-The source code is available at \url{https://github.com/open-mmlab/OpenPCDet}~\cite{openpcdet2020}.
+In a nutshell, our contributions are three-fold: 1) Our PV-RCNN adopts two novel strategies, voxel-to-keypoint scene encoding and keypoint-to-grid RoI feature abstraction, to deeply integrate the advantages of both point-based and voxel-based feature learning strategies.
+2) Our PV-RCNN++ takes a step in more practical 3D detection system with better performance, less resource consumption and faster running speed.
+This is enabled by our proposed sectorized proposal-centric keypoint sampling to obtain more representative keypoints with faster speed, and is also powered by our novel VectorPool aggregation for achieving local aggregation on a large number of central points with less resource consumption and more effective representation.
+(3) Our proposed 3D detectors surpass all published methods with remarkable margins on the challenging large-scale Waymo Open Dataset.
+In particular, our PV-RCNN++ achieves state-of-the-art results with 10 FPS inference speed for $150m \times 150m$ detection range.
+The source code is available at \url{https://github.com/open-mmlab/OpenPCDet}.